Kotlin/kotlinx.serialization/docs/topics/serialization-get-started.md

 }
 ```

-## Serialize an object to JSON
+## Serialize objects to JSON

 Serialization is the process of converting an object into a format that can be easily stored or transmitted, such as JSON.
 In Kotlin, you can serialize objects to JSON using the `kotlinx.serialization` library.

-To make a class serializable, you need to use the [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation.
+To make a class serializable, you need to mark it with the [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation.
 This annotation indicates to the compiler to generate the necessary code for serializing and deserializing instances of the class.
 For more information, see [The @Serialization annotation](serialization.md#the-serializable-annotation) section.

-When marking a class with the `@Serializable` annotation, consider the following:

-* Only properties that store their values directly, known as backing fields are serialized.
-Properties that compute their values dynamically using custom getters are not serialized.
-* All parameters in the primary constructor must be properties of the object.
-* If data validation is needed before serialization, you can use the init block to validate the properties.

 Let's look at an example: